Higher-Order Functions

 console.log(sumArray(getNumbers("1 2 543543 a word word 34 &^string 456 324"))); // 544360

 … a fairly convoluted approach and full of mistakes, but hopefully you can see the point I’m trying to make.
+Its like using a sledgehammer to crack a walnut.
+It works, but your kitchen is now destroyed.

 Using higher-order functions, we can abstract a lot of this logic and make it more readable and more reusable.